Diucord/Adaptive-Signal-Control-Simulation/README.md

 ---

-## Development Notes

-Every file has English comments for clarity.
-All parameters are externalized (config-based).
-Optional helper modules (fit_gev.py, etc.) were removed for clarity.

----

 ## Contribution
 Contributions for bug fixes or feature improvements are always welcome!
 Feel free to open an [Issue] or [Pull Request] to participate.